 An event refers to any user action or system-generated activity that occurs within a digital application, website, or platform.
 Events capture interactions like clicks, scrolls, form submissions, video plays, purchases, or even backend processes such as API calls or data updates.

-Event tracking is the process of capturing, storing, and analyzing these events to understand user behaviour, optimize experiences, and improve business outcomes.
+Event tracking is the process of capturing, storing, and analysing these events to understand user behaviour, optimise experiences, and improve business outcomes.
 This is done using analytics tools, tracking pixels, or event-driven architectures.

 Why Event Tracking Matters

-Every action a user takes on a digital platform, clicking a button, filling out a form, or abandoning a cart is an event.
-Event tracking helps businesses understand user behaviour, optimize funnels, and make data-driven decisions.
+Every action a user takes on a digital platform, clicking a button, filling out a form, or abandoning a cart, is an event.
+Event tracking helps businesses understand user behaviour, optimise funnels, and make data-driven decisions.
 But what happens when your event-tracking system has limitations?
-You miss critical insights, and optimization becomes guesswork rather than a strategic approach.
+You miss critical insights, and optimisation becomes guesswork rather than a strategic approach.

 The Challenge with Existing Event Tracking Systems